Kashmir and Lesser Florican, India

 Rajasthan is the stronghold of the, now rare, Lesser Florican, that is still spiralling down in numbers.
 Despite the numerous tours to Rajasthan and Gujarat in the dry season, extremely few birders have come across a wintering florican due to their elusiveness.
 However, from the end of July they perform their spectacular aerial display, making them quite easy to observe and enjoy.
 During our days in the area we have a few other species to search for, as the lush, green surroundings are full of birds in ful display, including Rock Bush Quail, Rain Quail, Indian Pitta, Black-breasted Weaver, Singing Bushlark, Indian Eagle Owl, Red-necked Falcon, and a slim chance of Painted Francolin, right at the edge of its range.

-Optional flight to Maharastra, afternoon birding to see displaying Broad-tailed Grassbird, a bird so rarely encountered in the usual birding season in the winter but during monsoon allows great views as it performs an aerial display.
+Morning search for displaying Broad-tailed Grassbird, a bird so rarely encountered in the usual birding season in the winter but during monsoon allows great views as it performs an aerial display.
+Painted Francolin is also very likely nearby, before finishing the tour in Mumbai.
+Night in Mumbai.

 Departures from Mumbai International Airport.